 In Gi BJJ, the main grip positions are usually around three distinct points.
 The first is the sleeves, especially the ends near the wrists.
 The second position is the pants, once again, mainly at their end, towards the ankles.
 Finally, you have the collars and/or lapels, depending on the Gi’s position.
 These grip positions are the most fundamental ones for Gi Jiu-Jitsu.
 While there are other supplemental ones, these are the grips you’re using to execute every single move when rolling.
 Try to pay attention to it next time you’re in class.

-BJJ Grips For GI And N-Gi
+BJJ Grips For GI And No-Gi

-Finally, down to business.
 Let’s go over some of the most basic hand positions in BJJ grip fighting.
 While the application of these grips is mostly in No-Gi, they often get used in Gi Jiu-Jitsu as well.
 So, let’s have a look at all the weapons at your disposal.

 Well, start with the monkey grip.
 The monkey grip is a grip that involves using the four fingers of your palm, without the thumb.
 This doesn’t mean that the thumb is just floating there in mid-air.
 Instead, it is just tucked neatly next to your forefinger.
-For this grip, you’re removing the thumbs main function – opposite direction movement.
+For this grip, you’re removing the thumb’s main function – opposite direction movement.
 This makes your hand really strong for pulling your opponent towards your body.

 The C-Grip is the opposite of the monkey grip.
 Here, your thumb goes in its natural position, opposite of the other four fingers.
 This is a pushing grip, one that’s most useful to push your opponent away.